rodeet2/groupbynumber/readme.md

 ### Setup and Requirements

-The project will need login details to MySql in the application.properties, along with the dependancies of springboot.
+The project will need login details to MySql in the application.properties, along with the dependencies of springboot.

 ### Status